 Family caregivers need to be part of conversation

 In addition, the exchange of chart-level data is not available to everyone, most importantly home-based providers and family caregivers who are taking care of their loved ones on a daily basis.
 They’re left out of the conversation and that’s what we’re trying to solve with our Dina network.

 Secure communication is still at the heart of interoperability in healthcare.
 Most providers are still using fax machines and phones to communicate back and forth.
 We believe it’s important to open up natural and secure communications channels and have conversations to provide real-time data.

 Most home providers and family caregivers want to get answers quickly and securely.
 They’re not so concerned about the flow of chart-level information.
 And since they’re on the front lines, that information is often dated when it does reach them, and there is no avenue to communicate with hospital case managers who are responsible for patient outcomes.

 After working on interoperability in healthcare for over a decade, I’m proud of the progress we’ve made, but we’re far from being able to securely communicate and transmit data back and forth to everyone in the care continuum.
 Until everyone is connected, from the hospital to the home, we will still have a blind spot into determining the best course of action for patients and loved ones.

-Ready to join the Prepared Health network?
+Ready to join the Dina network?
 It’s HIPAA-compliant, simple to join, and easy to use.